Jump to:

 Pour in the adobo sauce and toss everything together.
 Let it cook until the sauce thickens slightly.

-Season with black pepper to taste, then turn off the heat and transfer to a serving bowl.
+Season with black pepper to taste, then turn off the heat.

 - Refrigerate leftovers in an airtight container for up to 3 days.